mitranim/wordplay/readme.md

 punspermia © M

-"nice to eat you" (carnivore to victim; also see "nice to meat you") © M
+nice to eat you (carnivore to victim; also see "nice to meat you") © M

 hybreed (cross-breed) © M